-NEW YORK - Well-known Oakland County attorney Richard Bernstein has decided to take on New York City Hall after he was seriously injured when a bicyclist struck him in Central Park.
+NEW YORK -after he was seriously injured when a bicyclist struck him in Central Park.

 Bernstein, who is blind, is a devoted runner who was training for the New York City Marathon in August when he was run down by a bicyclist while walking in the pedestrian lane at the park.
 He suffered a broken hip, broken pelvis and he needs major dental surgery after striking the pavement.